siddhartha-gadgil/automating-mathematics/content/posts/sat-solving.md

 To better understand the `SAT` (i.e., _boolean satisfiability_) problem and `SAT` solvers, I decided to implement a basic one.
 I was pleasantly surprised that wikipedia has enough details to implement the so called __DLPP__ algorithm quite easily, with even some improvements described in wikipedia.
 Even better, in the case when there was no solution, the same algorithm gives a proof that there is no solution.
 The proof that there is no solution was based on _resolution_ due to Davis-Putnam &mdash; so the algorithm gives as a bonus a proof that resolution is refutation complete for propositional calculus.
 <!--more-->

-The code corresponding to this blog is in the `fol` project of my [ProvingGround](https://github.com/siddhartha-gadgil/ProvingGround) repository.
+The code corresponding to this blog is in the `fol` project (and directory) of my [ProvingGround](https://github.com/siddhartha-gadgil/ProvingGround) repository.

 ## The `SAT` (Boolean satisfiability) problem